cisagov/Malcolm/docs/kubernetes.md

 ### <a name="Limits"></a> Kubernetes Provider Settings

 OpenSearch has some [important settings](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#important-settings) that must be present on its underlying Linux system.
-How this settings are configured depends largely on the underlying host(s) running Kubernetes, how Kubernetes is installed or the cloud provider on which it is running.
-Consult your operating system or cloud provider documentation for how to configure these settings.
+How these settings are configured depends largely on the underlying host(s) running Kubernetes, and how Kubernetes is installed or the cloud provider on which it is running.
+Consult the operating system or cloud provider documentation for how to configure these settings.

-Settings which likely need to be changed in the underlying host running Kubernetes include:
+Settings that likely need to be changed in the underlying host running Kubernetes include:

 * System settings (e.g., in `/etc/sysctl.conf`)
         ```